Jurors in Trump's hush money trial zero in on testimony of key witnesses as deliberations resume

 Jurors in Trump’s hush money trial zero in on testimony of key witnesses as deliberations resume

-NEW YORK (AP) — The jury in Donald Trump’s hush money trial is to resume deliberations Thursday after asking to rehear potentially crucial testimony about the alleged hush money scheme at the heart of the history-making case.
+NEW YORK (AP) — The jury in former President Donald Trump’s hush money trial is to resume deliberations Thursday after asking to rehear potentially crucial testimony about the alleged scheme at the heart of the history-making case.

-The 12-person jury deliberated for about 4 1/2 hours on Wednesday without reaching a verdict.

 Trump struck a pessimistic tone after leaving the courtroom following the reading of jury instructions, repeating his assertions of a “very unfair trial” and saying: “Mother Teresa could not beat those charges, but we’ll see.
 We’ll see how we do.”

-He remained inside the courthouse during deliberations, where he posted on his social media network complaints about the trial and quoted legal and political commentators who view the case in his favor.
+During deliberations, he remained inside the courthouse, where he posted on his social media network complaints about the trial and quoted legal and political commentators who view the case in his favor.
 He did not testify in his own defense, a fact the judge told jurors they could not take into account.

 The charge, a felony, arises from reimbursements paid to then-Trump lawyer Michael Cohen after he made a $130,000 hush money payment to porn actor Stormy Daniels to silence her claims that she and Trump had sex in 2006.
 Trump is accused of misrepresenting Cohen’s reimbursements as legal expenses to hide that they were tied to a hush money payment.